jns1406/miscellaneous-ML-Projects/README.md

 3. Gausian Mixture for Smart Grid Stability Prediction

-4.Penguin Species classification using SVM
+4. Penguin Species classification using SVM

-5.Implementation of Naïve Bayes Classifier on Income Classification
+5. Implementation of Naïve Bayes Classifier on Income Classification

-6.Implementation of Adaptative Boosting (AdaBoost) for the detecting Alzheimer’s at early stage
+6. Implementation of Adaptative Boosting (AdaBoost) for the detecting Alzheimer’s at early stage

-7.Implementation of Convolutional Autoencoding in Brain Tumor MRI Scan Images
+7. Implementation of Convolutional Autoencoding in Brain Tumor MRI Scan Images

-8.A Case Study with implementation of Hidden Markov Model (HMM)
+8. A Case Study with implementation of Hidden Markov Model (HMM)

-9.An approach for the prediction of water quality using Random Decision Forest model
+9. An approach for the prediction of water quality using Random Decision Forest model